Organ Donation: Opt-out System

 Presumed consent certainly seems an attractive proposition, but perhaps I may enter a note of caution, to aid our early deliberations on the matter.
 One of the key legal principles I was taught as a student lawyer was that silence is no reply, which means that, much as we might like to draw conclusions from silence, there are good reasons why it may be inappropriate to do so.
 Introducing the principle of presumed or deemed consent would involve a major change with respect to organ donation.
-It would effectively mean that even if someone does nothing at all—does not sign an organ donor register, or opt out or in—a consequence will be triggered.
-The person’s silence triggers a quite major action.
+It would effectively mean that even if someone did nothing at all—did not sign an organ donor register, or opt out or in—a consequence would be triggered.
+The person’s silence would trigger a quite major action.
 Their organs could later be taken and transplanted.
-Consent is deemed, although they have done nothing.
+Consent would be deemed, although they would have done nothing.

 Of course, some people, on seeing the publicity that might surround the introduction of presumed consent, would deliberately and knowingly decide to do nothing, aware of the consequence; they would be comfortable with that.
 Those people would be aware that they had, in doing nothing, effectively chosen to donate.
 However, there would inevitably be a significant group of people who missed the publicity altogether.
 We need to be sensitive to that.